Signups for the 2018 TFF Challenge are open from January 15th, 2018 through May 4th, 2018. The final pitch submission is due on May 4, 2018.

 There are lots of ways to find other interested students to participate in the Challenge with you.
 Below are just a few ideas:

 10 Finalist teams will be chosen at the end of Round 1 to move on to Round 2.
-These 10 teams will receive 10 weeks of Pre-Accelerator business training, and travel and accommodation to attend the TFF Bootcamp and TFF Global Summit in Spring, 2017.
+These 10 teams will receive 12 weeks of Pre-Accelerator business training, and travel and accommodation to attend the TFF Bootcamp and TFF Global Summit in July of 2018.

 Projects will initially be evaluated on how well they demonstrate significant potential to leave a lasting impact on either a current or future challenge in the way the world produces, distributes and/or consumes food.
 This might include food waste, hunger, obesity and malnutrition, post-harvest loss, environmental impact, etc. In addition, projects will be judged according to the following 4 criteria: